stefdasca/statement-translator/Kilonova/0800-0899/Processed_0867.md

 ## Explanation

 Explanation: The associated palindrome of $6$ is $7$, $1411$ is $1441$, $2444$ is $2552$, etc. ($C$ being $3$, only the third task is solved).

----

-Please review the English translation for accuracy and error correction.